 2. Model-Based Reflex Agents

-These agents keep an internal model of their environment, so they don’t just react—they actually think things through.
+These agents keep an internal model of their environment, so they don’t just react, they actually think things through.
+Model-based reflex agents extend simple reflex agents by maintaining an internal representation of the environment, allowing them to reason about aspects of the world they cannot directly observe.
 They can look at the current situation, weigh the possible outcomes of different actions, and then decide what to do next.
 A great example?
 A self-driving car.
 It uses past data and current conditions to make smart driving decisions in real time.
+These agents use past interactions to inform their decisions and adapt to changing environments.

 How They Work: